4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Count.md

 * collation (document): Collation specification.

+  This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

 * hint (string|document): The index to use.
 Specify either the index name as a string or the index key pattern as a document.
 If specified, then the query system will only consider plans using the hinted index.